 Marcel Corstjens talks brands & retailing

-Lebensmittel Zeitung, as a cauldron of investigative journalism, can now reveal the identity of at least one resident in the form of Marcel Corstjens, emeritus professor for marketing at the elite French business school INSEAD.
+As a cauldron of investigative journalism, our newspaper can now reveal the identity of at least one resident in the form of Marcel Corstjens, emeritus professor for marketing at the elite French business school INSEAD.

-In his flat, which can only be reached via a security gate with an electronic code and a concierge, Corstjens and his brilliant business wife Judy have made coffee for their visitors from Germany on a stylish capsule machine.
+In his sylish condominium, which can only be reached via a security gate with an electronic code and a concierge, Corstjens and his brilliant business wife Judy have made coffee for their visitors from Germany on a smart-looking capsule machine.

 "A clear case of cognitive ease"